Visiting Scholars and Fellows

 Judy Pryor-Ramirez, Senior Fellow

-Judy Pryor-Ramirez is a clinical assistant professor of public service at NYU Robert F. Wagner Graduate School of Public Service, where she teaches courses on management for public service leaders, leadership for social transformation, gender in the workplace, and community-based participatory action research.
+Judy Pryor-Ramirez is a clinical associate professor of public service at NYU Robert F. Wagner Graduate School of Public Service, where she teaches courses on management for public service leaders, leadership for social transformation, gender in the workplace, and community-based participatory action research.
 She’s also a research and strategy consultant for social justice organizations and networks, where she has moved small and large groups through community engagement, capacity building, and change processes.
 Her work is informed by academic study at Teachers College, Columbia University, and training at Rockwood Leadership Institute, Emergent Strategy Ideation Institute, and CUNY Public Science Project.